netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

 ## 🔍 VERIFIABLE EXPLAINABILITY SCHEMAS

-To ensure quality and consistency of explainability signals, ZWF defines formal JSON schemas for automatic validation of `context`, `decision` and `result` fields in each workflow state.
+To ensure quality and consistency of explainability signals, ZOF defines formal JSON schemas for automatic validation of `context`, `decision` and `result` fields in each workflow state.

 ### 📋 **Base Schemas for Signals**